|

 He

 is an eminent poet in Santali.
-He is from Purulia district of West Bengal and since then his school days devoted in writing
+He is from Purulia district of West Bengal.
+Since his school days, he devoted his

 Shyam Sunder Hembrom: He